"

 Lipids Metabolism

-In summary the body maintains blood glucose levels within a narrow range, typically between 70 to 100 mg/dL, to ensure adequate fuel supply for the brain, a critical homeostatic requirement.
-During the absorptive state, also known as the fed state, which encompasses the period during an up to 3-5 hour after eating, organs utilize glucose as needed for immediate energy demands and store excess glucose for future use.
-When blood glucose levels reach the upper limit of this range, the pancreas releases insulin, signaling a shift from catabolic to anabolic reactions.
-This hormonal response promotes glycogenesis, the storage of glucose as glycogen in muscle and liver tissues, and lipogenesis, the conversion of excess carbohydrates, proteins, or lipids into triglycerides stored in adipose tissue.
-While insulin facilitates these storage processes, protein synthesis can occur independently of insulin regulation, addressing cellular needs as required.
+In summary, the body tightly regulates blood glucose levels within a narrow range, typically between 70 to 130 mg/dL, to ensure a steady fuel supply for the brain, maintaining homeostasis.
+During the absorptive state, or fed state, the body uses glucose for immediate energy and stores excess nutrients for future use.
+When blood glucose levels rise, the pancreas releases insulin, promoting a shift from catabolic to anabolic processes.
+This hormonal response stimulates: glycogenesis, lipogenesis, and protein synthesis.

 Peristalsis: A process that moves food through the digestive tract by alternating contractions and relaxations of the muscles, creating wave movements.
 (Figure by OpenStax is used under a Creative Commons Attribution license.)